blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 to the secrecy of the silent is in communication with mages deemed responsible enough to cooperate in this goal.

+Without tongues, the silent place minimal consideration for the pleasure of eating.
+Their meals consist of whatever is simple and nutritious, often foregoing kitchens in their homes.
+Their robes signify their station within the silent order, and often contain coloring and patterns related to their specific knowledge silo.
+Only the elites among the silent order can interpret these outfits, giving them the ability to spot fakes with little effort.
+Holding hands is considered a deeply personal and doing so in public is taboo.
+Teaching outsiders handspeak is strictly forbidden, but often happens regardless.

 ```
 Languages: Common(read/write and hear, but not speak), handspeak
 ```